keatonb/keatonb.github.io/_posts/2021-04-09-hi-fi-plot-images-machine-learning.md

 <img src="http://keatonb.github.io/img/stello_powerspectra.jpg" />

 Over the last couple of years I've been contributing to an effort of the [TESS Asteroseismic Science Consortium](https://tasoc.dk/info/tasc.php) to classify the variable stars observed by TESS with machine learning.
-I'm really enthusiastic about our ensembe approach to classification, which feeds predictions from many different classifiers to a "metaclassifier" to make final predictions.
+I'm really enthusiastic about our ensemble approach to classification, which feeds predictions from many different classifiers to a "metaclassifier" to make final predictions.
 I made the diagram below to demonstrate how we train and test our individual and meta-classifiers, from our upcoming paper (Audenaert et al., in prep.).

 <img src="http://keatonb.github.io/img/metaclassifiertraining.png" width="50%" />